ory/docs/docs/oathkeeper/pipeline/mutator.md

 ```

 The AuthenticationSession from this object replaces the original one and is
-passed to the next mutator, where it can be used to e.g. set a particular cookie
+passed to the next mutator, where it can be used to set a particular cookie
 to the value received from an API.

 Setting `extra` field doesn't transform the HTTP request, whereas headers set